mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - How do objectively assess standards of success?
 How do you meet these?
 - Describe a time where change became a problem.
 How did you overcome it?
 - Describe a time where you encouraged different perspectives in a group setting.
-- How do you balance school with extracurricular activites?
+- How do you balance school with extracurricular activities?
 - What are your top three skills that contribute to you being a good employee?
-- Describe at ime of new opportunity for improvement.
+- Describe a time of new opportunity for improvement.
 - Describe a time where you didn't meet expectations.
 What happened?
 - How have you taken advantage of diversity (like at school)?
 - Describe a time you admitted to a mistake.